A Mean Field Games Model for Cryptocurrency Mining: Explicit (CARA utility) and Numerical (CRRA utility) Solutions Analysis

 \subsubsection{Concentration of wealth and mining effort}

-In this section, we numerically solve for the equilibrium with liquidity constraints and for utility functions of constant relative risk aversion (CRRA), also known as power utility.
-That is,

-This structure of liquidity constraints and CRRA utility leads to strategic decisions of the miners that are very different from those without liquidity constraints.
-When taking illiquidity into consideration, those with larger wealth tend to hash more.
-This results in a phenomenon called \emph{preferential attachment}, or \emph{the rich get richer}, which means that those who have more also receive more.
+In this section, we numerically solve for the equilibrium with power utility functions \eqref{mining power utility}.
+This structure leads to strategic decisions of the miners that are very different from those found with exponential utility, as those with larger wealth tend to hash more.
+This also puts competitive pressure on lower wealth miners, and as a consequence, the wealthier miners receive a disproportionately large share of profits, a form of \emph{preferential attachment}.

-Preferential attachment happens in many situations: scientific citation networks \citep{Barabsi2002}, language use \citep{Perc2012}, distribution of cities by population and distributions of incomes by size \citep{Simon1955}.
-A recent study points out that it also appears in the Bitcoin network \citep{Kondor2014}.
-It states that ``we find that the wealth of already rich nodes increases faster than the wealth of nodes with low balance.''
-Our numerical results show that the heterogeneity in miners' wealth leads to this phenomenon.
+Preferential attachment effects appears in many situations: scientific citation networks \citep{Barabsi2002}, language use \citep{Perc2012}, distribution of cities by population and distributions of incomes by size \citep{Simon1955}.
+A recent empirical study points out that it also appears in the Bitcoin network \citep{Kondor2014}: ``we find that the wealth of already rich nodes increases faster than the wealth of nodes with low balance.''
+This empirical observation is consistent with our model's numerical results.

 Figure \ref{fig:The distribution of miners' wealth.} shows the distribution of the miners' wealth at $t= 30, 45, 60, 90$ compared with the initial distribution.
-As time increases, the majority of the mass moves to the left, forming a big spike gradually.
+As time increases, the majority of the mass moves to the left, gradually forming a significant spike.
 At the same time, there is small part of the mass moving to the right.
 This indicates that most miners lose their wealth, but those who have relatively more money originally accumulate wealth over time.